meghapsimatrix/meta_sig_website/content/seminar/_index.md

 # Mailing List

-To get regular updates about upcoming presentations, please join the seminar series mailing list.
+To get regular updates about upcoming presentations, please [register here](https://docs.google.com/forms/d/1TuDpxGVv-hc2I7m3lTh_mne35WZ18aplF9pztYIkyzg/).

-If you currently subscribe to the mailing list and would like to un-subscribe, you can do so here.

 # Google Calendar

-You can find a Google Calendar with [all of our events here](https://calendar.google.com/calendar/u/0?cid=MDB1bW1la2x0MzNmcDZndm8zcGo1aXRpY2tAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+You can find a Google Calendar with [all of our events here](https://calendar.google.com/calendar/embed?src=00ummeklt33fp6gvo3pj5itick%40group.calendar.google.com&ctz=America%2FChicago).

 # Suggest a Speaker

 Is there a scholar who you would like to hear from as part of the seminar?
 Are you interested in presenting your own work on evidence synthesis methodology?
-Please feel free to reach out with suggestions, including self-nominations, to [James Pustejovsky](mailto: pustejovsky@wisc.edu).
+Please feel free to reach out with suggestions, including self-nominations, to [James Pustejovsky](mailto:pustejovsky@wisc.edu).
 Nominations will be considered if they fall within the scope of the seminar series.
 Speakers need not be members of AERA.
-Scholars from outside of North America are welcome.
+We welcome scholars from outside of North America.

 # Acknowledgements